 This measure is intended to increase the number of family physicians and midwives who are allowed to perform deliveries in the hospitals, which also respects the preferences of women in the community for midwifery care to be performed not just in the home.
-Increasing the number of family physicians performing deliveries should result in a greater continuity of care between family practitioners and the hospitals.
+Increasing the number of family physicians performing deliveries should result in a greater continuity of care between the hospitals and the family practitioners.
 This expansion of the clinicians available for labor and delivery services may help reduce the on-call frequency, and/or responsibility for clinicians on call for hospital these services.
 Obstetrical privileges for Family Physicians may also serve as an attractor for qualified Family Physicians for areas with primary care shortages.